TheGoodlike13/oblivion_dmg/README.md

 As a result, carriers cannot have both.
 It could be possible to make such a spell in-game, but it would be of no practical use.

+Targets can have permanent effects to simulate innate weakness or resist due to race or equipment.
+Drain works too, although all it does is effectively reduce max hp from the start.
+Damage effects are ignored.
+While possible, they are not applicable to combat situations, and would only add to code complexity.

 ### Caveats

 Hit effects are applied all at once, including "drain hp".